intelliDean/wed3bridge_cotact/README.md

 ## Overview

-Contacts Manager is a JavaScript-based application that empowers users to effortlessly manage their contacts.
-This user-friendly application allows you to add new contacts, view a comprehensive list of all contacts, edit existing contact details, and remove contacts with ease.
+Contacts Manager is a JavaScript-based application that empowers users to manage their contacts effortlessly.
+This user-friendly application allows you to easily add new contacts, view a comprehensive list of all contacts, edit existing contact details, and remove contacts.

 ## Features